-Most, but not necessarily all, have a portfolio, giving them oversight of a specific area of church life of the church.
+Most, but not necessarily all, have a portfolio, giving them oversight of a specific area of church life opportunities to serve.
+Whilst membership of the church is not a prerequisite for serving on a team, teams are almost always led by a member of the church.